 Introduction to the history, faith, and culture of the major non-Christian religions of the modern world, including Islam, Judaism, Hinduism, and Buddhism, with brief attention to minor religions and non-theistic religion.
-Prerequisites: REL 1301 and REL 1311.
+Prerequisite: REL 1301 and REL 1311.

-REL 4336 Faith Traditions and End-of-Life Care
+REL 4336 Faith Traditions and End-of-Life Care 3,0

 This course explores the social, psychological, physical, legal, spiritual, religious, and ethical aspects of death and dying.
-It will demonstrate concepts and strategies relevant to caring for persons nearing the end of life and methods of integrating patients' spirituality into end-oflife health care.
+It will demonstrate concepts and strategies relevant to caring for persons nearing the end of life and methods of integrating patients' spirituality into end-of-life health care.
 3 credit hours; 3 contact hours per week.
-Prerequisite: REL 1301.

-16.04.41 Science
+Pre-requisites: REL 1301, Introduction to New Testament.

-SCI 1401 Scientific Thought
+18.04.42 Science SCI 1401 Scientific Thought

 Classroom and laboratory investigations into the methods of seeking knowledge through activities in which the students will experience being scientists, working in a laboratory, doing experiments, handling and recording data, organizing and classifying the data, and drawing inferences using empirical methods.
 Accelerated Degree Program use only.